Get All the Dirt

 delivered directly to your inbox.

 Showy and stately, eremurus, or foxtail lilies as they are commonly called, appear as glorious garden exclamation points.
-Statuasque and comprised of hundreds of tiny florets, these flower stalks rise above the rest of the garden in late spring to early summer.
+Statuesque and comprised of hundreds of tiny florets, these flower stalks rise above the rest of the garden in late spring and early summer.
 In glowing shades of yellow and orange, it easy to see why these are also known as desert candles.

 Choose a site in full sun.
 Foxtail lilies originate in grasslands and mountainous regions of western and central Asia, often growing in dry, exposed sites.
 These plants are accustomed to, and thrive in, strong light.

 Try to avoid low lying spots that can become frost pockets in spring as early foliage can be tender.
 For tall varieties, which is most of them, windy sites risk having the flower stalks blown over, so avoid these locations.

 Foxtail lilies require soil that drains well.
 If, hours after a rain, puddles remain in the site you’re considering, look for another location.
 Or create a raised bed that helps the soil drain.
 Soil enriched with compost, decomposed mature or leaf mold provides the nutrients these plants appreciate.